 Helping Families with Birth Injuries Across Ohio

 In 2010, more than 139,000 babies were born in Ohio.
 The majority of these births went smoothly and resulted in healthy children.
-Unfortunately, even with cutting edge research universities, hospitals and medical personnel, complications and medical errors occurred and a number of these children were born with birth injuries such as cerebral palsy (CP) and hypoxic-ischemic encephalopathy (HIE).
+Unfortunately, even with cutting edge research universities, hospitals and medical personnel, complications and medical errors occurred and a number of these children were born with birth injuries such as cerebral palsy (CP), hypoxic-ischemic encephalopathy (HIE), and seizures.
 Complications that arise during the delivery of a baby can be frightening.
 Mothers trust their obstetricians, nurses and other healthcare providers to identify these complications and treat them quickly to ensure the safety of both the mother and baby.
 Sometimes, however, mistakes can happen and the baby gets injured.
 That’s where we come in – helping your family secure your child’s care.
-While we handle all types of birth injuries, we specialize in Ohio cerebral palsy cases & Ohio HIE cases.
+While we handle all types of birth injuries, we focus on Ohio cerebral palsy cases & Ohio HIE cases.

 Here’s a review that a recent Ohio client left us on our Google page: